-Auburn University Chapter of the Industrial Designers Society of America (IDSA) American Institute of Graphic Arts (AIGA)
+Auburn University Chapter of the Industrial Designers Society of America (IDSA) American Institute of Graphic Arts (AIGA) Design Build Institute of America (DBIA)

 LEARNING COMMUNITY

 The CADC offers learning communities opportunities for incoming freshmen.
 Students will be exposed to different resources and opportunities available to them in the college and get to meet faculty and administrators who will support them throughout their undergraduate careers.
 You can apply for the learning community on your AUAccess page under Self Services.